St Stephen's Church, Ipswich: First church building

+Second church building

 The present St Stephen's church was erected during the time of the Reverend Samuel Wilson, who arrived in 1863, also the year that the twelve independent Presbyterian Church of Scotland congregations united into the one Presbyterian Church of Queensland, with the Rev. Wilson being appointed the first moderator of the united church.

 The foundation stone for the new church was laid by the Hon Arthur Macalister in August 1865.
 The architect for the new building was Joseph Backhouse, brother of Benjamin Backhouse who designed Ipswich Grammar School.
 It has been suggested that Joseph Backhouse only supervised the construction of the church under designs made by his brother Benjamin, however this not substantiated.
-Joseph Backhouse was an architect in Ipswich in 1864-65, and was the town surveyor for the Ipswich Municipal Council in 1865-67.
+Joseph Backhouse was an architect in Ipswich in 1864–65, and was the town surveyor for the Ipswich Municipal Council in 1865–67.
 Contractors were Farley, Renny and McHugh.

-In 1911-12 the church was virtually rebuilt owing to foundation problems which meant that the walls had to be replaced.
+In 1911–12 the church was virtually rebuilt owing to foundation problems which meant that the walls had to be replaced.
 The steeple and sessions house were retained in original condition, the roof raised, and two porticos were added at that time.
 The architect was George Brockwell Gill, and the contractor John Whitehead.
 The foundations still had problems, and in 1958 the church underpinnings were shored up by planting six metre pyramids of concrete under the building.
 The transepts were included at that time.
 However, the sessions house was not underpinned in 1958.
 In 1978 the sessions house was dismantled brick by brick and a new sessions house, incorporating a kitchen and new offices, was erected in the same place adjacent to, but not structurally adjoining, the existing building.
 A number of the stained glass windows depict the development of the Presbyterian Church and one came from the original St Andrew's Church in Wickham Terrace, Brisbane.

+In 2008, the name of the church was changed to Central Presbyterian Church, Ipswich, and is commonly known as Central Church, Ipswich.

+Manse

 The foundation stone for the church manse was laid on 12 August 1879, and the building opened in January 1880.
 The manse was located to the east of the church and it was recently relocated to an acreage property at Anstead.
 The church still owns the land where the manse had stood and a modern shop building now stands on the land with the rear of the building being used as a worship centre.